natashagogo/100-Days-Of-Swift-UI/README.md

 This course is a hands-on introduction to Swift and iOS development using SwiftUI.
 Each project is divided into three parts: techniques, tutorial, and challenges.
 Some projects involve building an app; others are a deep-dive into a particular technique.

 All of the challenges and milestone projects were completed independently.
 The course didn't provide any solutions.
 Within 18 days of starting 100 Days of SwiftUI, I was writing my own code; and within 24, I was getting in the habit of re-reading and refactoring old code.

-# Goals

-Before starting this course, I decided to ignore design and focus on data.

-Although my short-term goal was to build a note-taking app, I wanted to learn how to think like an engineer.
-So, after a year of being immersed in design, I traded one way of thinking for another and focused on software architecture and data flow.

-To my surprise, the leap from information architecture to data structures was quite smooth, as both treat information like a verb.

 # Summary